AjinkyaSambare/Resume-Parser/README.md

-# AI-Powered Resume Parser with Azure OpenAI Integration
+# AI-Powered Resume Matcher with Azure OpenAI Integration

-A Streamlit application for parsing, filtering, and analyzing multiple resumes based on custom criteria, powered by Azure OpenAI GPT-4o for high-accuracy information extraction.
+A Streamlit application that finds the perfect candidates from your resume collection using Azure OpenAI's GPT-4o model.

 ## Features

-- **Advanced Azure OpenAI GPT-4o Integration**: Leverages GPT-4o's capabilities with smart rate limiting and queue-based processing for reliable resume analysis
-- **Interactive Matching System**: Shows match scores and specific reasons why candidates match your criteria
-- **Structured Data Extraction**: Extract detailed work history, education, skills, and more in a structured format
-- **Advanced Custom Fields**: Define and extract custom data points from resumes using natural language prompts
-- **Bulk File Handling**: Process multiple resume files (PDF, DOCX, TXT) at once
-- **Customizable Columns**: Choose which resume details to display
-- **Advanced Filtering**: Filter candidates by skills, experience, education level, and more
-- **Data Visualization**: View skill distribution and compare candidate qualifications
+- **Simple Workflow**: Upload resumes, describe what you're looking for, and get results in one step
+- **Natural Language Search**: Use everyday language to describe your ideal candidate
+- **Smart Matching**: AI-powered matching provides scores and detailed explanations
+- **Custom Columns**: Add any information you need with a simple prompt
-- **Excel Export**: Download filtered results as an Excel spreadsheet
+- **Excel Export**: Export your results with one click

 ## Installation